Should ArcelorMittal Dofasco's Air Emissions Permit Be Renewed?

 Why This Matters

-Live in Hamilton's east end?
-This steel mill is your neighbour.
-The plant releases cancer-causing benzene and benzo(a)pyrene into the air you breathe.
-If you've noticed industrial smells or worry about air quality, this is your chance to weigh in on the conditions attached to their permit.
+Live in Hamilton or nearby?
+This steel mill's emissions affect your air quality.
+The permit covers benzene (a known carcinogen), particulates, and sulphur dioxide.
+If you've noticed industrial smells or worry about respiratory health, this is your chance to weigh in.

 What Could Change